Bodyweight Training – perfect Home Workouts for Busy People

 There is something very appealing about bodyweight training.
 They provide the perfect basis for home workouts for busy people.
 There is an efficiency and elegance to the idea of solely relying on your body to provide its own resistance.

-Here are 3 of the very best books and an essential piece of equipment (with links to them on Amazon) for building an amazing body in terms of appearance and performance using bodyweight training.
+Here are 3 of the very best books and an essential piece of equipment for building an amazing body in terms of appearance and performance using bodyweight training.

 You Are Your Own Gym by Mark Lauren may be the book most responsible for driving the popularity of bodyweight training.
 If you follow this program you can achieve incredible results.
 Hundreds of thousands of copies have been sold and the overwhelming feedback is extremely positive.